 I’ll Settle for James Marsden.

 Let’s get one thing straight: James Marsden is a bonafide hottie.
-Those eyes, those lips…sure he’s not that tall in real life, but what actor is?
-So why does he always get cast as the guy women settle for?
+Those eyes, those lips… So why does he always get cast as the guy women settle for?
 Strange typecasting.
 What these women always say about James’s character while they’re off loving some other guy is, “He’s a good man.”

 ??????????????????????